 An air purifier that only has a filter is not recommended for dealing with the Coronavirus as it is proven to be ineffective.
 Even a HEPA filter is not enough to deal with the virus.
 This is why you must purchase an air purifier with a built-in sanitizer.
 Sanitizers including UV and Heat sanitizers are your only option for dealing with the Coronavirus.

 Long story short?
 If you want to avoid getting sick, then your best bet is an air purifier with both a sanitizer and a HEPA filter.

-The short answer is no, but air sanitizers can.
+The short answer is not really, but air sanitizers can.

 For starters, the Coronavirus cannot be captured with a HEPA filter.
 This is where a sanitizer must come into play, in fact, it is the only way an air purifier can help you.
 The reason why a HEPA filter can’t filter out Covid-19 is that it is too small.
 More specifically, a HEPA filter is rated to filter out particles larger than .3 microns.
 The Coronavirus is just .1 micron, far too small to be captured.

 As per the CDC, viruses like the Coronavirus ought to be avoided.
 This is achieved by avoiding public areas to reduce your exposure and by washing your hands.
 An air purifier for bacteria and viruses will help while you are in a building.

 The CDC reports that the virus is mainly spread through person to person contact and through airborne respiratory droplets that come from someone coughing or sneezing.
 This means that your air purifier will not be able to help you unless someone who is infected is coughing or sneezing in your home, in which case close contact is still going to be a hazard.

 All that being said, if you are afraid of airborne Coronavirus-infected particles in your home or office, then an air purifier with an air sanitizer can help you.

 What is the Difference Between an Air Purifier and an AIR SANITIZER?